 I found myself taking periodic trips to the emergency room with highly elevated blood pressure.
 When I got there, things would completely subside.
 I am known for being gregarious, so I got into a conversation with a staff member about what was really taking place.
 She explained ‘if your blood pressure gets highly elevated during anxiety episodes and then goes down when you are in a relaxed mode, it is not a blood pressure problem but solely an anxiety issue’.
 I also learned that you can do simple self-talks to calm yourself down during this time; conversely, you can convince yourself that you are about to have a heart attack or a stroke (smiling).
 Of course, there is nothing funny about what I am discussing; there are some real sufferers of this stuff.
 The key, again, is to try and have your methods in place when it comes around so that you can maintain your self-control until it passes.
 It takes knowledge and time to master the fight against anxiety, and it is also crucial to watch what you are putting in your body during highly stressed periods of your life.
 For one, start paying attention to your sugar intake as well as other foods that will irritate your adrenaline (caffeine, etc.).
 Instead, find things to do that will relax you and take those moments to enjoy calming teas such as Chamomile; Sleepytime, etc. These are all methods to fighting ‘the big bad wolf’ (anxiety) naturally.
 This is where ‘knowledge is power’!
 Items such as coffee, chocolate, brown sodas (Coke and Pepsi) are all products that contain caffeine and can trigger anxiety.
 Instead, sit back and enjoy a good cup of relaxing tea.
 My thing is mint tea; I have it each morning with my breakfast.
 I use tea bags, but strong tea drinkers prefer other methods as opposed to bags to get a more potent taste of their favorite flavors.

 Anxiety is a part of our everyday lives, but it is our responsibility to understand why it’s happening and what we need to do to keep it under control.
 If it progresses, it can really disrupt one’s life and simple fixes would be a lot harder to follow.
 Taking time to educate yourself on how to fight back naturally is the way to go as medication just covers it up; it does not cure the issue.
 The methods outlined in this article will assist in helping you to effectively fight anxiety before it advances into a mental illness and ensures your overall well-being in the long run.
 Click here to check out this awesome tea infuser for your favorite teas.
 Use coupon code ‘MIDLIFE10’ and get a 10% discount on us.
 To arm yourself with more powerful tools, include a massage chair with soothing therapeutic sounds.
 Because you are dealing with the nervous system, having massage therapy will reduce stress levels as well as promote good blood flow to your body.
 I am talking from experience when I say ‘these suggested items will make the world of difference in putting your nerves at ease’.
-Click here to check out some recommended products on Amazon.
 Be well!